Logit-Gap Steering: A Forward-Pass Diagnostic for Alignment Robustness

-\paragraph{Token glitches and sparsity phenomena.} Li et al \cite{Li2024-gx} uncovered “glitch tokens’’ whose logits spike unexpectedly after alignment training.
-These spikes manifest as local gap contractions, reinforcing our claim that the global refusal–affirmation gap is the decisive quantity to monitor.

-\paragraph{KL in prior trigger searches.} Recent trigger-poisoning and weak-to-strong jailbreak attacks \cite{Wan2023-tx,Zhao2024-gq} evaluate the \emph{full} KL divergence between the evolving policy and its base model at every beam-search expansion, a step that dominates their runtime.
-Our work departs from this pattern: we approximate the KL term with a one-shot logit difference between the refusal token and a neutral high-probability token, eliminating per-step recomputation.

-\section{Refusal–Affirmation Logit Gap in Aligned Language Models}
+\section{Refusal--Affirmation Logit Gap in Aligned Language Models}

-Modern chat models are typically aligned in two stages: (i) a round of \emph{supervised fine-tuning} on curated or self-generated instruction data \cite{Wei2021-tl,Wang2022-xp}, followed by (ii) a KL-regularised policy-gradient step such as PPO-based RLHF \cite{Stiennon2020-pi,ouyang2022training} that rewards refusal for disallowed content and compliance for benign requests.
-A consistent side-effect of this pipeline is that it lifts the logit of canonical refusal tokens (“I’m sorry”, “I cannot …”) relative to affirmative ones (“Certainly”, “Here’s …”) at the very first decoding step, creating the \emph{refusal–affirmation logit gap}.
-The rest of this section formalises that gap, shows empirically that alignment widens it, and derives the single condition any suffix must satisfy to close it.
-Implementation details—how we score tokens and find such suffixes—follow in §\ref{sec:method}.
-Recent work also explores Direct Preference Optimisation (DPO) as an alternative to PPO-based RLHF \cite{Rafailov2023-hb}; our attack applies unchanged to models trained with either approach.
-A systematic measurement of the refusal–affirmation gap for large DPO models is still an open question.
+Modern chat models are aligned in two stages.
+First, supervised fine-tuning trains on curated instruction data~\cite{Wei2021-tl,Wang2022-xp}.
+Second, a KL-regularised policy-gradient step (e.g., PPO-based RLHF~\cite{Stiennon2020-pi,ouyang2022training}) rewards refusal for disallowed content and compliance for benign requests.
+This pipeline lifts the logit of canonical refusal tokens (``Sorry’’, ``No’’, ``cannot’’) relative to affirmative ones (``Certainly’’, ``Here’s\ldots’’) at the first decoding step, creating the \emph{refusal--affirmation logit gap}.